Scholarships

 I. Local Scholarships

-1. Inez Kempt Memorial Scholarship
+1. Inez Kempt Memorial Scholarhip

-Eligibility: CHCS graduating senior
+Eligibility: CHCS graduating senior, top 25% of class

 Application: Available in the Guidance Office

-Deadline: May CHCS
+Deadline: May 2, 2012 CHCS Guidance Office

 2. Dr. Michael LaFerla Orthodontic Team Scholarship

 Eligibility: Must be a current or former patient of Dr. LaFerla, 3.0 GPA, community participation, and financial need.
-Applications available in the Guidance Office.
+Applications available in the Guidance Office

-Deadline: due March 19, 2010 in the LaFerla Office, 2805 E. 29th St., Joplin, MO 64804
+Deadline: due April 5, 2013 in the LaFerla Office, 2805 E. 29th St., Joplin, MO 64804

-3. Flying J Scholarship: (www.flyingj.com)
+3. Flying J Scholarship (no longer offered)

 4. Quigley Christian Athlete Scholarship

-Eligibility: Seniors interested in ministry, participate in school athletic programs, and demonstrate leadership and good moral character.
+Eligibility: Seniors interested in ministry, participate in school athletic programs, and demonstrate leadership and good moral character

 Amount: $500